aszepieniec/stark-brainfuck/docs/engine.md

 The word STARK can mean one of several things.

- - STARK $_1$: The acronym stands for Scalable Transparent ARgument of Knowledge, which applies to any SNARK (or even interactive SARK) has at most a polylogarithmic prover overhead and no trusted setup.
+ - STARK $_1$: The acronym stands for Scalable Transparent ARgument of Knowledge, which applies to any SNARK (or even interactive SARK) that has at most a polylogarithmic prover overhead and no trusted setup.
  - STARK $_2$: A specific way of building STARK $_1$'s by using AETs and AIRs and plugging the resulting polynomials into FRI to prove their bounded degree.
  - STARK $_3$: a concrete proof object resulting from a STARK $_2$ prover.